nataljunior/zoom_bot_join_and_record/README.md

 - Mutes microphone and stops video.
 - Joins the meeting and initiates the recording.
 - Sends the meeting request.

-Note: Please ensure that the image files (*.png) used for recognition correspond to the Zoom interface in your system.
+### Note: Please ensure that the image files (*.png) used for recognition correspond to the Zoom interface in your system.
 Adjustments might be needed based on your screen resolution or Zoom interface changes.

 ### Caution: Use this script responsibly and in compliance with Zoom's terms of service.
 Automated actions in applications like Zoom might have implications and should be used with proper authorization.

-### Disclaimer
-This script is solely for educational purposes and convenience in automating personal tasks.
+### Disclaimer: This script is solely for educational purposes and convenience in automating personal tasks.
 Misuse of this script for unauthorized access or unethical behavior is strictly discouraged.